LEQEMBI- lecanemab injection, solution

 Less Common Adverse Reactions

-Atrial fibrillation occurred in 3% of patients treated with LEQEMBI compared to 2% in patients on placebo.
-In Study 1, lymphopenia or decreased lymphocyte count were reported in 4% of patients treated with LEQEMBI after the first dose, compared to less than 1% of patients on placebo [see Warnings and Precautions (5.3)]; lymphocytes were not measured after the first dose in Study 2.
+Atrial fibrillation occurred in 3% of patients treated with LEQEMBI, compared to 2% in patients on placebo.
+In Study 1, lymphopenia or decreased lymphocyte count was reported in 4% of patients treated with LEQEMBI after the first dose, compared to less than 1% of patients on placebo [see Warnings and Precautions (5.3)]; lymphocytes were not measured after the first dose in Study 2.

 • 8 USE IN SPECIFIC POPULATIONS